Accrual Accounting

 As the company carries out its operations, it will also incur expenses.
 Under accrual accounting, the recognition of expenses must follow the matching principle.

-With the same understanding, the costs for producing a good or providing a service can only be recorded once the revenue from the same is recognized.
+With the same understanding, the costs of producing a good or providing a service can only be recorded once the revenue from them is recognized.

 Example

-Suppose that a manufacturer of tractors has a contract to provide equipment to a farm over a period of 5 years.
-Further, it purchases all the inputs it will need beforehand.
+Suppose a tractor manufacturer has a 5-year contract to provide equipment to a farm.
+The company purchases all the inputs it will need beforehand.
 The contract states that one tractor will be delivered every quarter (3 months).

 Now let’s go through a timeline of the contract.